 Resources, Fees, FAQs

-This fee is billed as a one-time first-year programs fee on your student account for Spring 2021.
+This fee is billed as a one-time first-year programs fee on your student account for Fall 2021.

 Paid when registering for FOCUS, this fee applies to anyone who accompanies a student to FOCUS.
-The last day for a parent/guest fee refund for January FOCUS is January 15.
+The last day for a parent/family member fee refund for June FOCUS is June 1.

 Fees help cover: